Gmanicus/Gameboard/README.md

 ## Commands

-Unless otherwise stated, the callsign/prefix for commands is: `gb>`
+Unless otherwise stated, the callsign/prefix for commands is: `g>`

 `(parameter)` - Optional parameter